 Content comes in different formats: PDFs, Tweets, Images, Videos etc. When the content roadmap is presented and shared with the local teams, the local teams need to give some thought to what the campaign will look like and where the content will be syndicated.
 Understanding the campaign and syndication channels will help you determine the needed formats.

 Tip: It’s hard for the local team to do in advance, but it’s important to map out your campaign before content is created.
-Working with the local teams, I know this is very challenging, since they are in execution mode all the time.
+Working with the local teams, I know this is very challenging since they are in execution mode all the time.
 However, a general idea on how a campaign will run helps the headquarters team determine the format requirement during the planning stage.

 Globalization is complicated.
 How to strike that balance between global and local is really both an art and a science.
-It requires planning, collaboration, budget and resources.
+It requires planning, collaboration, budget, and resources.
 Follow the 80/20 rule and focus on the top 20% of your content.
 Localization is a key element of a global content strategy.
 Think global, publish local!

 A final note…

 Some trivial pursuits for the British Museum: It only stores 8 million objects.
 The oldest piece is whopping 2 million years old: a stone chopping tool.
-Approximately 1% is display at any given time.
+Approximately 1% is displayed at any given time.
 Oh, they did a good job on content marketing by posting relevant content online for 2 million pieces of artifacts.
 Most importantly, the museum is FREE!